Matt-Adventure-Ardeche/staffhandbook/docs/activities/energisers.md

 Is this going well?
 Then you can make it increasingly difficult by, for example, also giving the 3 a different gesture.
 After that you can also give the 5 a different gesture and maybe even more numbers if you really want to make it really challenging.
 However, if the 7, 3 and 5 already have other gestures, it is challenging enough.

-## **Energizer 22** – Trust games
+## **Energiser 22** – Trust games

 There are a number of great games where you have to trust each other.
 My favorite two:

 * Fall back and be caught by your fellow players.
 * Close your eyes (and turn off the light) while your fellow player puts his / her hand on your back.
 This will send you.
 Letting go is braking / stopping.

-## **Energizer 23** – Literally exercise
+## **Energiser 23** – Literally exercise

-Do you want a good energizer?
+Do you want a good energiser?
 How about getting serious and showing some strength and stamina?
 Consider doing a serious warm-up.

 * Run together in a circle.
 Always call a number between 1 and 5.
 Each number represents a different fitness exercise, such as a push-up, burpee, squat or something else.
 * Do a real relay race: run to the other side of the room and do a fitness exercise halfway between the room and across the room.
 You can add new exercises per relay race.